Philips CPAP Lawsuit

 MDLs are commonly used in complicated product liability cases.
 They save judicial resources and prevent conflicting rulings in a group of lawsuits that deal with similar legal issues.

-How much is a CPAP lawsuit worth?
+How much is the CPAP lawsuit worth?

 LF ICON